Golden Dawn (Greece): Structure

 In 2002, Golden Dawn claimed to have local organisations in 32 Greek cities as well as in Cyprus.

-Youth Front

-Golden Dawn's Youth Front has distributed fliers with nationalist messages in Athens schools and organised the concert series Rock Against Communism.
-It publishes the ultranationalist magazine Resistance Hellas-Antepithesi.
-The magazine is a sister publication of the United States–based National Alliance's Resistance magazine.

 Presence outside Greece

 Golden Dawn had aims to expand globally, and in 2013, its spokesman stated that the party planned to establish cells "wherever there are Greeks".
 Since 2012, the party has opened branches in Germany, Canada (Montreal), and the United States (primarily in New York City, New York and Tarpon Springs, Florida), and has also aimed to establish a presence in Melbourne, Australia.
 Leaders among the Greek diaspora and Greek Orthodox Church have denounced the group's ideology; they say only a tiny portion of the diaspora supports the group.
 In 2012, a branch in Italy called Alba Dorata ("Golden Dawn" in Italian) was formed in Trieste.